-Air quality testing is the process of verifying the Indoor Air Quality of the home.
-The quality of the air inside the home has a direct impact on the occupant’s health and wellbeing (sometimes referred to as Sick Building Syndrome).
+Air quality testing is the process of verifying the Indoor Air Quality of the home or structure.
+The quality of the air inside the building has a direct impact on the occupant’s health and well being (sometimes referred to as Sick Building Syndrome).
 Many tests are done to determine air quality in a structure.

 - Air sampling

 - Ventilation assessments

 - Special parameters (volatile organic compounds, formaldehyde & radon)

 - Support with “Repair Order” | “Unfit for Human Habitation Order” | “Notice of Health Hazard”